 Final Thoughts

-Bird Health FAQs
+Bird Care FAQs

 Yes, birds can experience mental health issues, such as stress, boredom, and depression.
 Providing a stimulating and enriching living environment, including social interaction with other birds or humans, can help prevent these issues.